 Want to work where you can make a real difference?

 If this whets your appetite, then the Northern Ireland Prison Service (NIPS) wants to hear from you.
-We are currently recruiting permanent Night Custody Officers (NCOs) to work at all three of our prisons:
+NIPS are currently recruiting permanent Custody Prison Officers (CPOs) to work at all three of their prisons:

-This is a unique opportunity to play your part in making Northern Ireland a safer place; by supporting the people in our care and keeping them safe and secure throughout the night.
+This is a unique opportunity to play your part in making Northern Ireland a safer place; not only by keeping the people in NIPS’ care safe and secure, but also by working with the people to reduce their likelihood of reoffending through rehabilitation, resettlement, and ultimately their reintegration back into the community.
+Here’s what you can expect from a career at NIPS…

-Successful candidates will undergo extensive training and will receive support and guidance as they begin working with prisoners and will have the opportunity to develop new skills.

-The role of a Night Custody Officer is a challenging one, and will require motivation, courage, respect, resilience and compassion.
-If this sounds like you then we’d like to hear from you.
+The role of a Custody Prison Officer (CPO) is a challenging one, and will require motivation, courage, respect, resilience and compassion.
+If this sounds like you, then NIPS would like to hear from you.

 What will I get paid?

-The position also attracts a supplementary risk allowance which is currently £3,492 per annum (under review) and a boot allowance of £92.80 per annum.
+The position also attracts a supplementary risk allowance, which is currently £3,456 per annum (under review) and a boot allowance of £92.80 per annum.
 Starting salary will be at the minimum of the scale.
 Pay progression will be as per current NIPS pay policy.

 What hours will I work?